Location: 34°40'35.51"N, 75°47'7.91"W (34.67653, -75.78553)

 Sunk By: U-404 Survivors: 41 of 43 survived (2 dead)

 Data Collected on Site: Still and video photography; multibeam sonar survey (ADUS)

 Significance: Casualty of World War II's Battle f the Atlantic

 Manuela remained afloat following the attack, and later that morning, a salvage crew from the U.S. Coast Guard vessel USCG-252 boarded the ship to prepare it to be towed.
-To their surprise, they discovered one seriously wounded crewman on deck, who was then taken to a hospital in Morehead City, N.C.
-The salvage tugboat, P.F.
+To their surprise, they discovered one seriously wounded crewman on deck, who was then taken to a hospital in Morehead City, North Carolina The salvage tugboat, P.F.
 Martin, came alongside and helped in towing the half-sunk Manuela.
 They attached a tow line and attempted to drag the ship to shallow waters for later recovery.
-However, the next day as the vessel was under tow to Morehead City, N.C., it sank.
+However, the next day as the vessel was under tow to Morehead City, North Carolina, it sank.